 3. Could the IT provider back up their servers and/or workstations?

 Do your servers or workstations run on something other than Windows?
 If so, have they the expertise to run your operating systems?
 Think Linux or Mac OS.
-It is really important to find an IT company that can support your systems unless you are looking to change the infrastructure.
+It is really important to find an IT support company that can support your systems unless you are looking to change the infrastructure.

 Though experience varies for many technicians around the world.
 If the organization you work for isn’t able to afford your infrastructure, you won’t get the afford you deserve.